 Don’t waste time starting from scratch!
 In New PicMonkey you can quickly resize your canvas in the crop tool, no matter what stage of editing you’re in.
 This is great for creating different social sizes on the quick.
 Plus, if you start from a photo you can easily detach it from the background (another sweet feature in our new and improved Layers palette!) and incorporate it into a new design.

 There are a few things I would love to see on [PicMonkey]… such as being able to add drop shadows to files. – Gena A.

-We have expanded both our Overlay and Text palettes to include both an Effects and Erase tab.
-This means you can now add effects to overlays, including Drop Shadow and Inner Shadow and you can erase text like you could overlays.
+We have expanded both our Graphic and Text palettes to include both an Effects and Erase tab.
+This means you can now add effects to graphics, including Drop Shadow and Inner Shadow and you can erase text like you could graphics.

 I enjoy the features and ease of use.
 Would like to see more effects and new themes. – Virginia J.

 Did somebody say new effects?!
 We’ve got several awesome newbies coming at you, including mood enhancers like Moonlight, Helium, and Pink Fog.
 Plus, Gradient is gonna take your artsy pics to a whole ’nother level.

 I would like to better manage the Hub so I could store collections in folders and not see everything at once.
 Thank you! – Anonymous

 We’ve made some updates to Hub!
 Now all PicMonkey subscribers have access to at least 1GB of storage and Collections, and Pro subscribers get unlimited Hub access.
 Once you save an image to a collection it’s moved out of your main Hub space and lives only in that collection.

 This is just the beginning, folks—we have even more great features to come!
 If you don’t see what you’re longing for on this list, let us know.